Course: The Public Sector and the Path to Sustainability

 Learning outcomes

-The course introduces students to the organizational structure and functions of the public sector, the principles of environmental and social sustainable development and their implementation in the context of public administration.
-The course links the theoretical foundations of public administration with practical applications of sustainability principles.
+The course introduces students to the organizational structure and functions of the public sector, the activities of public administration, public finance, and selected areas of the public sector.
+It also focuses on the principles of sustainable development and their application in public administration.

 Prerequisites